Quasiparticle cooling algorithms for quantum many-body state preparation: Details of modulated coupling pulse

+which satisfies the detailed balance condition Eq.~(\ref{eq:detailedbalance}), and therefore so does the MCP filter function, up to the errors given above.

-In realistic systems the errors due to noise will typically be much larger than the above truncation errors, and we can obtain efficient cooling with values of $T$, $\beta$, considered in the main text.
+In Fig.~\ref{fig:MCP} we compare $F^{\rm MCP}_{h,T}(\epsilon)$ as obtained from the MCP, with the Fermi function Eq.~(\ref{eq:symmFermi2}).
+(For the latter we truncate the series after a few terms with negligible error.)
+We take $\beta = 20$ and show the summation result for $T=\beta$.
+Even for this large value of $\beta/T$, the truncation (`ringing') error is small and $F^{\rm MCP}_{h,T}$ clearly captures the step-like form of the Fermi function.
+In realistic systems the errors due to noise will typically be larger than the above truncation errors, and we can obtain efficient cooling with values of $T$, $\beta$, considered in the main text.